Have you been contacted by Radius Global Solutions, LLC?

 If Radius Global Solutions contacts you by phone, which is most common, your job is to simply listen and take notes.
 Don’t answer any questions, don’t volunteer any information, and don’t offer to make a payment unless you’re completely serious about it.

-If you first become aware of a collection with Radius Global Solutions after receiving a letter or an entry on your credit report, you can call to follow-up.
+If you first become aware of a collection with them after receiving a letter or an entry on your credit report, you can call to follow-up.
 But follow the same rules as above – ask questions and find out what’s going on – but answer no questions and offer nothing.

 Whenever you engage in a phone conversation with the collection agent, whether you contact them or they contact you, it’s almost certain your conversation is being recorded.